kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/09-react-router/81-organizing-routes.md

 ## Challenge
 * Create 6 new files for the 6 components
-* setup imports, component, default export
+* Setup imports, component, default export
 * import into AppRouter so they can be used

 ### Solution